 1 tbsp of Our Habanero Hot sauce

-For serving: chopped radish, cilantro, slices avocado, and lime wedges.
+For garnish: chopped radish, cilantro, slices avocado, and lime wedges.